Can Eating 30 Plants A Week Help With Weight Loss?

 ARE THERE NEGATIVES TO EATING TOO MANY VEGETABLES?

 In most cases, the pros of eating a wide variety of vegetables outweighs the cons.
 However, consuming excessive amounts of vegetables may have some downsides.
 One potential issue is related to certain types of vegetables containing compounds known as antinutrients, such as oxalates or phytates, which can interfere with the absorption of minerals like calcium and iron.
-However, cooking or processing can often reduce the levels of these compounds.
+However, cooking vegetables can often reduce the levels of these compounds.

 Consuming a diet that focuses solely on vegetables can lead to nutrient deficiencies.
 Vegetables alone won’t provide all essential nutrients in optimal amounts.
 While vegetables are a key part of a balanced diet for most people, it’s important to understand how to structure a balanced meal.